Flow of Control Statements in Python | CBSE Class 11| Computer Science

 - Iteration (Looping) Types Control Flow Statements in Python

-Also this tutorial covers all necessary topics/concepts required to complete your exams preparations in CBSE schools / classes 11th and 12th.
+Also, in this tutorial we will covers all necessary topics/concepts required to complete your exams preparations in CBSE classes 11th.

-Generally, a program executes its statement from beginning to end. but not many programs execute all their statements in strict order from beginning to end. programs, depending upon the need can chose to executes one of the available alternatives or even repeat a set of statements to perform their, manipulative miracles, programs need tools for performing repetitive actions and for making decisions. python of course provides such tools by providing statements to attain so.
-Such statements are program control statements.
-This section discusses such statements in details.
-Firstly, selection statement if and later iteration statements for and while are discussed.
+Generally, a program executes its statement from beginning to end. but not many programs execute all their statements in strict order from beginning to end. programs, depending upon the need can chose to executes one of the available alternatives or even repeat a set of statements to perform their, manipulative miracles, programs need tools for performing repetitive action and for making decision. python of course provides such tools by providing statements to attain so.
+Such statements in details. firstly, selection statement if and later iteration statements for and while are discussed. this tutorial also discusses some jump statement of python which are break and continue.

 Types of statements in python